ACodes3/fitness-project/README_DOCKER.md

 ## Containerized deployment with Docker Compose

 This section describes the container-based deployment.
 The entire application stack is deployed using Docker Compose and consists of multiple services connected via an internal Docker network.
-TLS is terminated at the Nginx reverse proxy.

 ### Prerequisites